quic-interop/quic-network-simulator/README.md

    docker-compose build
    ```

-   Note that you will need to run this build command any time you change either
+   Note that you will need to run this build command any time you change the
-   implementation, either `Dockerfile`, or either `run_endpoint.sh` file.
+   client or server implementation, `Dockerfile`, or `run_endpoint.sh` file.

    For instance: